mmuller88/cdk-private-asset-bucket/README.md

 ## Planned Features

+- Migrating to cdk v2.
+If you know a cool workflow how to continuously support v1 and v2 let me know!
 - Support S3 bucket import ootb.
 - Support custom authorizer
 - Leverage Cloudfront Function for cheaper costs